-Scrooge, An Example of a New Creation – Scrooge the fictional character written by Charles Dickens in A Christmas Carol.
+Scrooge, An Example of a New Creation – Scrooge is a fictional character written by Charles Dickens in A Christmas Carol.
 It’s the story of an old greedy man.
 He was tight with his money and didn’t want to spend any of it.
 He wouldn’t even give it away.
 Ebenezer Scrooge also didn’t want anything to do with Christmas.
 The show goes on and the three Christmas Spirits visit Scrooge during the night.
 Those Christmas Spirits showed him some things.
-It showed Scrooge the Christmas Past, Christmas Present and the Christmas Future.
+It showed Scrooge the Christmas Past, Christmas Present, and the Christmas Future.

 Then Scrooge wakes up on Christmas morning and he is a changed man.
 He now freely gives!
 Scrooge also gives Bob Cratchit a raise and makes hm partner in his firm.
 Not to mention, he now celebrates Christmas.
 I think my two favorite Christmas Movies to watch that are A Christmas Carol related are The Muppet’s Christmas Carol and Mickey’s Christmas Carol.
 Call me a kid still.

 We all know this was just a story told during Christmas time, but just like Scrooge and his transformation, Christ will change us.
 Once we become saved, the old is gone and the new is here.
 We become a new Creation in Christ.
 This new creation is because Christ now lives in us.
 When we have Christ in us we have no more desires to do what we use to do or go where we use to.
 When we become the new creation we are regenerated.
 See 2 Corinthians 5:17.

 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.2 Corinthians 5:1